 The doctrine of privity of contract means that a party who is not a party to a contract cannot take advantage of any rights under that contract.
 In addition, as per the answer to question 5, rights of third parties to claim in tort are limited as it is generally not possible to recover pure economic loss without a contractual relationship.
-As a result purchasers, funders and tenants enter into separate contracts with contractors called collateral warranties.
+As a result purchasers, funders, tenants and other third parties who may need to rely on the contractor's performance of its obligations under a building contract enter into separate contracts with contractors called collateral warranties.